department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/asbestos.md

 ### How do I get these benefits?

 You'll need to apply for benefits.
 When you apply, you’ll have to show that your illness was likely caused by your contact with asbestos while serving in the military.
+[Apply for benefits](https://www.vets.gov/disability-benefits/apply-for-benefits/).

-If you think you've had contact with asbestos, you should get tested for certain illnesses that affect your lungs.
+If you think you’ve had contact with asbestos, talk to your doctor about getting tested for certain illnesses that affect your lungs.

 Get tested if you've worked in:
 - Mining